Karmaticow/ctf/write-ups/quad-encoding/index.md

 - ``is_binary`` checks if the split data only has `0`s and `1`s.
 - ``is_b64`` checks if the data contains characters outside of hex range.

-**Note:** I put the decoding method in the checker methods as a sanity check.
+**Note:** I put decoding methods in the checker methods as sanity checks.

 Now, we can use these methods to repeatedly decode the encoded text.

-I used a series of if statements.
+I used a series of if-statements.
 Here's the full code:
 ```
 import zlib
 import base64